 The Good in a Public Apology

 A public apology is the aggressor acknowledging guilt, which provides some sense of closure for the victim.
 Where there is trauma, closure can be the difference between lifelong scars and some form of peace.
-When victims of sexual harassment or assault come forward with their claims, like the women who came forward against Harvey Weinstein or Bill Cosby, they put themselves on the line with no guarantee of closure.
+When victims of sexual harassment or assault come forward with their claims, like the women who came forward against Harvey Weinstein or Bill Cosby, among others, they put themselves on the line with no guarantee of closure.
 For some of these victims, feelings of loss of control and self are all common symptoms of trauma.
 Recovery can take a lifetime, but a public apology has the potential to diffuse the feelings of helplessness caused by sexual assault trauma and provide closure.
 If a public apology is not forthcoming from the alleged offender, a guilty verdict in court may help bring some justice, and with it some form of closure.

 Keeping the Conversation Going